Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Conclusion

 \section{Conclusion}

-In this work, we gave a comprehensive overview of the thirteen most common methods for computing CIs for the generalization error along with the theoretical foundations underlying their construction.
+In this work, we gave a comprehensive overview of the thirteen most common methods for computing CIs for the GE along with the theoretical foundations underlying their construction.
 We then compared these methods in the largest benchmark study on this topic to date. \\